fedluc/HSMC/README.md

 ### Cavity simulations

 The figure presents the logarithm of the cavity function, lny(x), and compares the result of the cavity simulations performed with HSMC (black solid line) to the analytical parameterization proposed by [Henderson and Grundke](https://aip.scitation.org/doi/abs/10.1063/1.431378) (green dashed line) and to the computer simulation results of [Torrie and Patey](https://www.tandfonline.com/doi/abs/10.1080/00268977700102821) (red circles).
 All the results refer to density 0.8.
 The HSMC results were obtained with 1000 particles and 4194304 samples.
+The horizontal axis in the figure represents the inter-particle distance in units of the particle's diameter (sigma).

 <img src="examples/cavity.svg" width="500" height="300">